Taxco Mexico: Things to Do, Where to Stay + What to Eat

 At one point, this former private residence of Don José de la Borda was transformed into the Taxco Cultural Center to host classes and events for the community.
 There wasn’t much going on when I visited but there was a small, interesting photographic exhibit.

-This bar has been open since 1930 and is known for its signature cocktail called, The Berta.
+Open since 1930, this bar is known for its signature cocktail called, The Berta.
 While I still prefer a margarita, the blend of tequila, honey, and lime was a nice change (if you’re like me, ask for it less sweet).

 9. Take The Cable Car to Hotel Montetaxco